liveahero-wiki/liveahero-wiki.github.io/_charas/maculata.md

 TRAIN = "Can you follow my sense?"
 DAILY = "Designing is a work that require an elaborate plan and communication.<br>That's why to compromise on my work is a no thank you.<br>Today too, let's attack it?"
 HERO =  "I see Sui-chan as a remnant of my best friend but,<br>she is someone with a very amazing talent.<br>I'm going to be with her, until the day she can be on her own."
-RELATION = "Crowne is a good kid, but her sense of fashion is awful,<br>I can't bear to see it sometimes.<br>She's killing the raw potential, I thought it's such a waste."
+RELATION = "Crowne is a good girl, but her sense of fashion is awful,<br>I can't bear to see it sometimes.<br>She's killing the raw potential, I thought it's such a waste."
 %}

 ## Notes